bryrrea/study/en/js/text/08-asynchronousJavascript.md

     setTimeout(() => {
         resolve("Hello, my friend!");
     }, 2000);
-})
+});

 myPromise
-    .then(message => message.toUpperCase())
+    .then((message) => message.toUpperCase())
-    .then(message => console.log(message))
+    .then((message) => console.log(message))
-    .catch(error => console.log(error))
+    .catch((error) => console.log(error))
-    .finally(() => console.log("Finally!"))
+    .finally(() => console.log("Finally!"));
 ```

 ### 8.3.4. **Let's practice!**

 -   Practice 52: Print out "Program Started" at the start of your code.
 Then, create a Promise that resolves after 3 seconds.
 Show the Promise while it's pending.
 Next, print out "Program in progress..." and, finally, print out "Program completed" when the Promise completes after 3 seconds.
-[Solution](/en/js/practicing/p52.js)

 -   Practice 53: Print out "Program Started" at the start of your code.
 Then, create a Promise that resolves after 3 seconds and rejects after 2 seconds.
 Show the Promise while it's pending.
 Next, print out "Program in progress..." and, finally, print out "Program completed" if the Promise fulfills or "Program failure" if the Promise rejects.
-[Solution](/en/js/practicing/p53.js)

 -   Practice 54: Print out "Program Started" at the start of your code.
 Then, create a Promise that resolves after 3 seconds.
 Show the Promise while it's pending.
 Next, print out "Program in progress...".
 After, print out "Step 1 completed!" when the firs Promise fulfills.
 Make the first Promise return a new Promise that will fulfill after 3 seconds with the message "Step 2 completed!".
 Finally, print out the message from the second Promise after it fulfills.
-[Solution](/en/js/practicing/p54.js)

 -   Practice 55:

     1. Print out "Program started" at the start of your code
     2. Create a Promise that resolves after 5 seconds with the value {data: "Hello, friend", error: null}
     3. Print out the Promise while it's pending